 One word of caution – chasing performance does not work and everything goes in cycles.
 Be careful about buying only for the recent performance euphoria.

 - Taxation.
-Not only do income trusts provide a regular stream of income but they do so in a very tax efficient manner.
-When you compare this tax efficiency to other assets, they propel income trusts into a new light.
+Not only do income trusts provide a regular stream of income but they do so in a very tax-efficient manner.
+When you compare this tax efficiency to other assets, they propel income trust into a new light.

 Are income trusts overvalued?

 The contraries tend to look at income trusts and the euphoria and back away.
 Many argue that income trust is overvalued.
 According to John Priestman, manager of the GGOF Monthly High-Income Funds (one of the biggest income trust funds in Canada), “there are definitely some signs of overvaluation.
 After a great run, consolidation is appropriate and inevitable.”
 Priestman believes that there is a tug of war between excellent fundamentals and historically high valuations.
 He continues, “We are holding higher than normal cash values but it is not necessarily due to a bearish perspective.
 We have taken some profits and look to add to positions on pullbacks.”